 Many couples create a color palette while brainstorming the overall look of their wedding.
 Sometimes the goal is to match a tie to this palette rather than to an existing bridesmaid dress.
 If your color palette includes Pantone codes, the next step is easy — we can print exact color matches to any Pantone color.
 Otherwise, we recommend ordering our ColorMatch chart.

-The Knotty Tie ColorMatch chart has each of our 560 colors printed onto the same recycled polyester twill used for our ties, bow ties, and pocket squares.
-The chart itself is free — you only pay a flat $5 for shipping.
-That’s a bargain compared to the peace of mind you’ll get from knowing exactly which colors you’re getting.
+The Knotty Tie ColorMatch chart has each of our 500+ colors printed onto the same recycled polyester twill used for our ties, bow ties, and pocket squares.
+It’s a bargain compared to the peace of mind you’ll get from knowing exactly which colors you’re getting.

 Comparing a swatch of your bridesmaid dress to our ColorMatch chart is the best way to find an exact color match.
 Once you’ve decided on a color match, you can use our real-time customization feature to design a tie that perfectly matches your bridesmaid dresses.

 The groom typically wears a different suit so he stands out from the groomsmen.
 Remember, the goal is for the rest of the wedding party to highlight the bride and groom.
 There should never be any doubt who’s getting married!

 A groom can get away with wearing the same suit as his groomsmen, however, as long as he wears a different tie.
 We call the groom’s tie the tell-tale tie.
 Usually, it is either in a more muted or louder design than the groomsmen’s ties.
 Alternatively, the groom may wear a bow tie while the groomsmen wear neckties or vice versa.